Axlefublr/harp-nvim/README.md

 ### Related api:

-Global search harps always search from the top of the file and cannot search backwards.
-The latter is not a technical limitation, I just don't think it's useful design: you're supposed to use these to go to a specific place, so an inconsistency like direction doesn't help that.
+Global search harps cannot search backwards.
+This is not a technical limitation, I just don't think it's useful design: you're supposed to use these to go to a specific place, so an inconsistency like direction doesn't help that.

 ```lua
 require('harp').global_search_get(opts = {